RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>2</sup> Which imagine mischiefs in [their] heart; continually are they gathered together [for] war.
 <sup>3</sup> They have sharpened their tongues like a serpent; adders ’ poison [is] under their lips.
 Selah.
 <sup>4</sup> Keep me, O LORD, from the hands of the wicked; preserve me from the violent man; who have purposed to overthrow my goings.
-<sup>5</sup> The proud have hid a snare for me, and cords; they have spread a net by the wayside ; they have set gins for me.
+<sup>5</sup> The proud have hid a snare for me, and cords; they have spread a net by the wayside; they have set gins for me.
 Selah.
 <sup>6</sup> I said unto the LORD, Thou [art] my God: hear the voice of my supplications, O LORD.
 <sup>7</sup> O GOD the Lord, the strength of my salvation, thou hast covered my head in the day of battle.
 <sup>8</sup> Grant not, O LORD, the desires of the wicked: further not his wicked device; [lest] they exalt themselves.
 Selah.